 Overview of the Types of Homicide in California

 Malice can be shown by evidence of someone’s intent to kill, intent to commit a felony, or extreme recklessness that results in the death of another.
 Lesser forms of homicide include voluntary manslaughter, involuntary manslaughter, and vehicular manslaughter.

-- First-Degree Murder: The government proves first degree murder in two ways by showing that a defendant harbored the intent to kill for an appreciable period reflecting on their intent.
-This is known as premeditation and deliberation.
-Another way is proving that a death resulted during the commission of an inherently dangerous felony, or attempt thereof.
-Consequently, a murder conviction carries a mandatory minimum of 25 years up to life in prison.
+A murder conviction carries a mandatory minimum of 25 years up to life in prison.
 Furthermore, if the prosecution alleges the offense to be a special circumstance, a defendant faces life without the possibility of parole.
-Lastly, a capital murder is punishable by death – e.g., killing of a police officer, lying in wait, multiple murders.
+Lastly, capital murder is punishable by death – e.g., killing of a police officer, lying in wait, multiple murders.